 No wonder translating into English leads to wobbly syntax, bizarre spelling, and iffy word choice.
 It leads to chuckles as well.

 Chinglish for the Traveller

 China has become ground zero for strange translations of English.

 In Shanghai, New York Times correspondent Andrew Jacobs reports that “At banks, there are machines for ‘cash withdrawing’ and ‘cash recycling.’
 The menus of local restaurants might present such delectable items as ‘fried enema,’ ‘monolithic tree mushroom stem squid’ and a mysterious thirst-quencher known as ‘The Jew’s Ear Juice.’ ”

 Charlie Crocker in The Telegraph quotes from an Air China brochure: “Dear Passenger, Wish you have a joyful journey!
 When you are in public talking and laughing and drinking and singing living a happy life, suddenly you feel some part of your body is too itchy to endure.
 How embarrassed!
 Please dial fax 01-491-0253, you will gain an unexpected result.”
 Puzzling.

-And, the BBC gives us a few more to untangle.
+The BBC gives us a few more to untangle.
 “A road sign on Beijing’s Avenue of Eternal Peace warns of a dangerous pavement with the words: ‘To Take Notice of Safe; The Slippery are Very Crafty.’

 “Menus frequently list items such as ‘Corrugated iron beef,’ ‘Government abuse chicken,’ and ‘Chop the strange fish.’ ”